Alabama State Route 20: History

 SR 20 was started when Alabama renumbered SR 41 with a statewide renumbering in 1929.
 The original route passed from US 72 at Muscle Shoals to US 31 at Decatur.
 This portion was named the Joe Wheeler Highway, and markers commemorating this are still located on East (Decatur at Railroad/Church Streets) and West (Tuscumbia-Old Lee Highway) ends.
 In 1931, SR 20 replaced SR 2 following US 72 west to the Mississippi state line west of Margerum, and in 1936 it was extended east to Huntsville.

 1957 saw many changes to SR 20.
 It was replaced again by SR 2 along US 72 to the Mississippi state line, and, in turn, SR 20 replaced SR 2 traveling north to Florence and northwest of Florence to the Tennessee state line, forming a route popularly known as New Savannah Highway.
 SR 20 was also realigned to a much more direct route between Decatur and Huntsville, bypassing the town of Madison.

 Beginning in the early 1980s, the eastern terminus of SR 20 began retreating to the west.
 The original terminus was at Clinton Avenue and US 231/US 431 in downtown Huntsville.
 With the construction of I-565 in the early 1990s along the route of SR 20 east of I-65, SR 20 was slowly pulled back to its current terminus at the junction of I-65 and becomes I-565.
 Original sections of SR 20 can be found in the town of Mooresville, with an unusually wide two way road that is clearly visible from aerial views.
-The old section becomes a divided highway before eventually merging into an access road that parallels I565 up to Greenbrier.
+The old section becomes a divided highway before eventually merging into an access road that parallels I-565 up to Greenbrier.